onflow/flow-go/CodingConventions.md

 ### Best Practice Guidelines

-1. **Errors are part of your API:** If there is an error return, there is a documentation what the error means.
+1. **Errors are part of your API:** If an error is returned by a function, the error's meaning is clearly documented in the function's GoDoc.
 We conceptually differentiate between the following two classes of errors:

-   1. _benign error: the component returning the error still _fully functional_ despite the error_.
+   1. _benign error: the component returning the error is still fully functional despite the error_.
        Benign failure cases are represented as typed sentinel errors ([basic errors](https://pkg.go.dev/errors#New) and [higher-level errors](https://dev.to/tigorlazuardi/go-creating-custom-error-wrapper-and-do-proper-error-equality-check-11k7)),
        so we can do type checks.